-They actually are the ones invented user onboarding checklists and tooltips!
+They are actually the ones who invented user onboarding checklists and tooltips!

-The only problem is, well the only two problems actually, are that Appcues is a bit pricey compared to UserGuiding (2.5X more expensive) and Stonly (4X more expensive); and it requires technical knowledge to fully integrate with your product.
+The only problem is, well, the only two problems are that Appcues is a bit pricey compared to UserGuiding (2.5X more expensive) and Stonly (4X more expensive); and it requires technical knowledge to integrate with your product fully.

 Appcues has 3 pricing plans: